-4.06.05 The Audit Committee shall meet separately, periodically, with management, internal audit and the independent auditor.
+4.06.05 The Audit Committee shall meet separately, and periodically, with management and the independent auditor.

-4.06.06 The Audit Committee shall discuss guidelines and policies with respect to risk assessment and risk management and the steps management has taken to monitor and control such exposures, including exposure to major financial risk, it being understood that it is the job of management to assess and manage the Company’s exposure to risk and that the Audit Committee’s responsibility is to discuss guidelines and policies by which risk assessment and management is undertaken.
+4.06.06 The Audit Committee shall review guidelines and policies with respect to risk assessment including enterprise risk management and the steps management has taken to monitor and control such exposures.
+This review shall include a discussion of exposure to major financial risks (except for the use of hedges, derivative instruments and similar risk management techniques) and major operational risks, including cybersecurity and data protection.
+Notwithstanding the foregoing, it is management’s responsibility to assess and manage the Company’s exposure to risk and the Audit Committee’s responsibility is to discuss guidelines and policies by which risk assessment and management is undertaken.

 4.06.07 The Audit Committee shall set clear hiring policies with respect to employees or former employees of the independent auditors.

 4.06.08 The Audit Committee shall at least annually conduct a performance evaluation of the Audit Committee, including a review of this charter.